Learn how to enhance Google Shopping on your Shopify store

 Google Shopping campaigns are ads that appear on Google search results after they have been triggered by specific keywords and contain detailed product information.
 This could include an image, price, product or description.
 As you can imagine, it’s a powerful tool for retailers.
 It allows them to showcase and display their products right when the potential customers are looking for them.
 This is important because many times the picture of your product can match the picture they had in their head of what they wanted.
 Which will then most likely result in a conversion.

 Check one example below.
 When I look for “yellow sandals” on Google, I see images of products right under the Google search bar and if I click on the tab “Shopping” I can see even more results based on my search.
 Shoes aren’t the only product in which this would be useful either.
-One can imagine why a store that sells something like hats would also find Google Shopping Ads useful.
+One can imagine why a store that sells something like hats would also find Google Shopping Ads useful at your Shopify store.

 Pretty cool right?
 As you can see, advertising is much more efficient in today’s day and age.
 However, it’s still important to make sure you do it the right way so you’re not wasting any precious resources.
 Also, bear in mind that to be able to create Google Shopping Ads you will need to have a Google Ads account as well as a Google Merchant Center.

 So what’s a Google Merchant Center?

 |To help explain this concept, I’ll let Google say a bit about it, “Google Merchant Center is a tool that helps you upload your store and product data to Google and make it available for Shopping ads and other Google services.”
 (Source: Google support).
 Seems straight forward, and it is.
 Once this step is completed you are that much closer to having buyers at your figurative and virtual doorstep ready to buy your product. |